dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 » Right-click a tab on the MultiPage control to display a shortcut menu that lets you add, remove, rename, or move a tab.

 » At design time, click a tab to activate the page.
-After it’s activated, add other controls to the page by using normal procedures.
+After it's activated, add other controls to the page by using normal procedures.

 CHAPTER 18  UserForm Techniques and Tricks    317